everruler12/roam2github-demo/README.md

     Make sure you're not using a Google account login, as this is not supported.
 (If you are, sign out of Roam, and on the sign-in page, click "Forgot your password" to set a password.)

 - Timed out with `R2G astrolabe spinning...`.
-Possible causes:
+Possible causes I can think of:

     - Roam's servers timed out.
 Try re-running the job later.

-    - You graph is too large to be loaded within the backup timeout (default set to 10 minutes).
-This is highly unlikely, as it shouldn't take 10 minutes to load.
-But you can try increasing the timeout in main.yml

     - Your `R2G_GRAPH` secret is incorrect.
 Try updating it (make sure it's only the graph name, not a URL)

     - You don't have permission to view that graph.
+(I have been able to get it stuck on the spinning astrolabe when trying to backup someone else's private graph, or using random characters as the graph name in `R2G_GRAPH`)

     - Unknown cause.
 Test with a different graph.
 Let me know if it happens consistently.

+    - You graph is too large to be loaded within the backup timeout (default set to 10 minutes).
+This is highly unlikely, as it shouldn't take 10 minutes to load.
+(If you still think this is the case, you could try increasing the timeout in main.yml)

 - `R2G ERROR - EDN formatting error: mismatch with original`